IsaacJFox/IsaacJFox/README.md

 # About me
-### My name is Isaac Fox, and I am currently a Applied Computing and Informatics student at Unversity of Nebraska Omaha.
+##### My name is Isaac Fox, and I am currently a Applied Computing and Informatics student at University of Nebraska Omaha.
 I am a UX Designer with technical experience in HTML/CSS and Python.

+<br>🔭 I’m currently working on a bakery website</br>
+🌱 I’m currently learning about Figma Console MCP

 <!--
 **IsaacJFox/IsaacJFox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.